Kpokc/bouquet/README.md

 - #### Common Features Across All Pages

       - Header allows user to easily navigate across all pages
       - The header itself is positioned to always be visible (fixed to top) at the top of the screen (mobile and desktop) which allows visitors to find it quickly.
       - The brand logo is positioned on the left and is visible on all pages.
       - Navigation links is more visible when hovered over.
 This lets the visitor know that it is clickable.
       - Navigation links collapse in a home menu when viewed on mobile device.
       - Allows to like and dislike, pin any post.
 Like and dislike any comment.
       - Allows to copy link of a post.
+      - Each post has totals of its likes, dislikes and comments.

     - Buttons/Links
       - All buttons are styled in the way to provide consistency across the page.
+      - Like, dislike, pin buttons will turn into light blue color if clicked.
+      - Like and dislike buttons linked - each post can only be liked or disliked and only one post per user.
+      - Each post can be only pinned or unpinned, button will turns light blue if pinned.

     - Flash messages
       - Messages displayed at the top of the page to provide the user confirmation of actions and disappear in one second.